Mesothelioma and Asbestos in the Southwest

 Mesothelioma in the Southwest

 Due to the natural deposits and wide use of asbestos, all four states have seen a high rate of mesothelioma diagnoses.
-In a recent study from the Journal of the American Medical Association looking at changes in cancer mortality rates from 1980 – 2014, researchers found for the most part all four states saw various increases in mesothelioma mortality throughout the period.
-Central Arizona in particular saw a large increase in mortality rate, with some areas seeing an increase by 80% or more.
+In a recent study from the Journal of the American Medical Association looking at changes in cancer mortality rates from 1980 – 2014, researchers found, for the most part, all four states saw various increases in mesothelioma mortality throughout the period.
+Central Arizona, in particular, saw a large increase in mortality rate, with some areas seeing an increase of 80% or more.